MakeSchool-Tutorials/ecommerce-tutorial/P05-Displaying-Moods/content.md

 >
 > ***Hint***: After you create the element, use ```element.InnerText``` to add the text description and price.
 >
-> This is what we want our js to make.
+> This is what we want our js to make:
 >
 ```html
 <div>